cdsctf/docs/en/guide/start/introduction.md

 CdsCTF is a modern open-source Capture The Flag (CTF) platform based on Rust, offering highly customizable features such as problem set design and game hosting.
 Originally developed by [ElaBosak233 (Ela)](https://github.com/ElaBosak233) and continuously maintained.

-This project is open source under the GPL-3.0 license.
+This project is open source under the AGPL license.
 Any use or modification must comply with this open source license.

 ![Index](/images/index.webp)